 Britney’s involvement at Berea College is being a part of the Berea College Promise Neighborhood Initiatives and volunteering with Berea Buddies.
 A few interesting facts about Britney: she does traditional, modern, and free form fiber arts, she plays the ukulele, and is learning traditional folk tunes on the banjo.

 Kathryn Dunn is a Biological Anthropology major, from Berea, Kentucky.
-After Berea College, she plans to attend graduate school for Forensic Anthropology/Archaeology.
-Her life goals include seeing at least 20 countries before she’s fifty (so far she’s hit 4 in two years – Tanzania, Germany, Poland, and Holland), spending most of her summers covered in dirt, and maintaining her habit of always reading too many books at one time.
+After Berea College, she plans to attend graduate school for Archaeology.
+Her academic interests include contact archaeology, cultural memory, memorialization, and human rights.
+Her life goals include seeing at least 20 countries before she’s fifty (so far she’s hit 4 – Tanzania, Germany, Poland, and Holland), spending most of her summers covered in dirt, and maintaining her habit of always reading too many books at one time.